mayerrobert/jmurmel/murmel-langref.md

 ### +, -, *, /, mod, rem, sqrt, log, log10, exp, expt

-The math operators accept numbers only, log only takes 1 argument, but otherwise should work as expected.
+The math operators accept numbers only, log only takes 1 argument, but otherwise should work similar to CL.
 All numeric operators return a double. eg. (+ number number) -> double